Breach vs Raze matchup in Valorant

 Understanding how Initiator abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Breach's Initiator toolkit may excel at certain aspects while Raze's Duelist kit counters others.
 The Breach advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Breach has favorable matchups against 11 agents and unfavorable matchups against 4 agents in Valorant.
-Breach's strongest matchup is against Sova with a 75.0% win rate.
-The most challenging matchup is Skye at 28.6% win rate.
+Breach has favorable matchups against 15 agents and unfavorable matchups against 7 agents in Valorant.
+Breach's strongest matchup is against Deadlock with a 100.0% win rate.
+The most challenging matchup is Vyse at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent